 Prep for the interview

 Competitive graduate and professional programs often include interviews.
-These could be a singular interview with a potential faculty adviser or multiple mini-interviews for health-related programs.
+These could be a singular interview with a potential faculty advisor or multiple mini-interviews for health-related programs.
 It is important to practice for these interviews like you would any other.